Robert Irvine: Restaurants and other businesses

-Irvine is founder of Robert Irvine Foods and has introduced an Irvine-branded line of foods, spices and oils.
+Irvine is founder of Robert Irvine Foods and has introduced an Irvine-branded line of foods, spices, and oils.
 A portion of the proceeds from the sales are donated to his foundation, which supports the US military.

-In May 2016, Irvine and the Tropicana Las Vegas resort jointly announced plans for a new restaurant to open in 2017.
-Robert Irvine's Public House opened in July 2017.
+In May 2016, Irvine and the Tropicana Las Vegas resort jointly announced plans for a new restaurant.
+Robert Irvine's Public House opened in July 2017, and closed when the Tropicana closed in April 2024.
 Irvine also became co-owner of Boardroom Spirits, a distillery in Lansdale, Pennsylvania.

 In September 2019, Irvine opened Fresh Kitchen by Robert Irvine in Allentown, Pennsylvania, in the newly opened Downtown Allentown Market.
-It was the second Fresh Kitchen location; the first is located within the walls of The Pentagon in Washington, D.C., and opened in 2016.
+It was the second Fresh Kitchen location; the first is within the walls of The Pentagon in Washington, D.C., and opened in 2016.
 Following its closure during the COVID-19 pandemic, it was announced that the Allentown restaurant will not reopen.

 During the pandemic, Irvine also partnered with the tech company WorkMerk to offer the VirusSAFE Pro, a mobile app to be used by restaurants as a checklist to validate their compliance with OSHA, CDC and NIH guidelines.